SNSystems/dexter/LTL_work.md

 `Eventually(p)` is defined as `Until(True, p)` (see the [source](dex/command/commands/LTD/public/CompositeOperators.py)).
 It's easy to explain how this works if we take a look at `Until(p, q)`.
-`Until` and `Weak` (see the Quick reference) are used to define all other temporal operators.
+`Until`, `Weak` and `Next`(see the Quick reference) are used to define all other temporal operators.
 All operators are exposed as functions so the formulae read in Polish, or 'prefix', notation.

 `Until(p, q)` means that `q` must hold in the future, and **until** then `p`